jumpinjackie/vscode-map-preview/CONFIGURATION.md

 # Extension Configuration

-Various aspects of this extension can be configured.
+Starting with version `0.4.0`, various aspects of this extension can be configured.
 You can configure such aspects by adding configuration settings to your `settings.json`

 This document describes the various configuration settings available